 Take pazopanib on an empty stomach, at least 1 hour before or 2 hours after a meal.

 Pazopanib is usually taken once per day.
 Your doctor may occasionally change your dose to make sure you get the best results.

-To be sure this medication is not causing harmful effects, your blood and urine may need to be tested often.
+To be sure this medication is not causing harmful effects, your blood pressure will need to be checked often, and you may need blood or urine tests.
 Your heart rate may also need to be checked using an electrocardiograph or ECG (sometimes called an EKG).
 Visit your doctor regularly.

 If you need surgery, tell the surgeon ahead of time that you are using pazopanib.
-You may need to stop using the medicine for a short time.
+You will need to stop using the medicine at least 7 days before your surgery.

 Store at room temperature away from moisture and heat.